Community Investment Scheme Round 3

 - Community Engagement Leads initiative: a new arm of the Community Investment Scheme, funding strategic location-based partners to lead on engaging local networks in blood and deceased organ donation (Total funding pot of £200,000)

-Applicants will need to consider the current uncertainty around COVID-19 and the possibility of further periods of lockdown in any applications.
-For this reason, we will be encouraging applications that focus on digital delivery, and all projects will need to have a digital contingency plan for any face to face work.
+Applicants for the third round had to consider the uncertainty around COVID-19 and the possibility of further periods of lockdown in any applications.
+For this reason, they were asked to focus on projects that used digital delivery.
+All projects needed to include a digital contingency plan for any face to face work.

 To date, the scheme has supported organisations to deliver 50 community-led projects, organising a wide range of innovative activities to engage diverse audiences with donation.